keboola/developers-docs/extend/generic-extractor/configuration/api/index.md

 {:toc}

 *To configure your first Generic Extractor, follow our [tutorial](/extend/generic-extractor/tutorial/basic/).*
-*Use our [Parameter Map](/extend/generic-extractor/map/) to help you navigate among various configuration options.*
+*Use [Parameter Map](/extend/generic-extractor/map/) to help you navigate among various configuration options.*

-The API section of Generic Extractor configuration describes **global characteristics** of the API.
+The API section of Generic Extractor configuration **describes global characteristics of an API**.
 These include [HTTP headers](/extend/generic-extractor/tutorial/rest/#headers), authentication and pagination methods.

 A sample API configuration can look like this: